rmamba/apcups2mqtt/README.md

-# apcups2mqtt
+# WHAT is apcups2mqtt?

-This container will read data from APC UPS daemon(s) and publish data to MQTT server
+This container will read data from APC UPS daemon(s) network server and publish data to MQTT server.
+For more information regarding setting up APCUPSD visit [APCUPSD Documentation](http://www.apcupsd.org/manual/manual.html)

 # MQTT Configuration